Explore India from north to south, taking in Kerala, Mumbai, Varanasi, Delhi, Jaipur and Udaipur

 The hotel’s proximity to the famed Chinese fishing nets means seafood here is always plentiful and fresh.
 Every evening there is a barbecue on which to cook the catch of the day as well as a menu of Indian classics made using organically grown vegetables.

-Kathakali is a classical dance form popular in Kerala.
+Kathakali is a classical dance where the performers wear elaborate costumes and heavy make-up and is a popular form of entertainment in Kerala.
 Its name translates as ‘story play’ and the dances present themes derived from mythology and legend.
-Kathakali is well known for its elaborate costumes and heavy make-up and if you arrive early you can see the performers getting ready.
+We recommend arriving early so you can see the performers getting ready.

-Explore the areas of Fort Cochin and Mattancherry by bicycle, riding down side streets to get an insight into local life.
-You’ll cycle past the Chinese fishing nets, dhobi ghats (open air laundries), temples, churches, mosques and the beach.
-Continue past spice warehouses, the air rich with the smell of dried ginger, cardamom and pepper.
-This area is very diverse and home to a variety of communities, each with their own dress and language.
-You’ll cycle for approximately 8km at a very relaxed pace, with plenty of stops for your guide to point out interesting sights along the route.
+Explore the areas of Fort Cochin and Mattancherry by riding down side streets, past the Chinese fishing nets, dhobi ghats (open air laundries), temples, churches, mosques, the beach and past spice warehouses — the air rich with the smell of dried ginger, cardamom and pepper.
+You’ll cycle for approximately 8 kilometers at a relaxed pace, with plenty of stops.

 Mumbai